sarahdobson/ficam-arch/pages/ficam_background.md

 In 2015, members of the Federal ICAM community participated in a tiger team under the direction of the Federal Chief Information Officer (CIO) Council’s ICAM Subcommittee (ICAMSC) to review, validate, and revise elements of the FICAM Architecture as described in the FICAM Roadmap and Implementation Guidance v2.0.
 Members of this effort worked within the following guiding principles:

-*  The initial architecture is still largely correct and relevant, and revision activities should focus on modernization and enhancements rather than a complete overhaul
+*  The initial architecture is still mostly correct and relevant, and revision activities should focus on modernization and enhancements rather than a complete overhaul
 *  Existing architecture elements should be considered for update and inclusion to maintain backward compatibility with existing agency enterprise architecture design
 *  Architecture artifacts should focus on common ICAM goals, processes, and requirements rather than outliers or one-off agency use cases
 *  New elements should address gaps or improve clarity to shorten the original document